<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=947163533434418&amp;ev=PageView&amp;noscript=1">

-Either way, use these tips for aging in place comfortably and stylishly from PAXISgroup to get started.
+Luckily, you can use these tips for aging in place comfortably and stylishly from PAXISgroup’s aging in place contractors in GA to get started.

-But before we get into it, there's a key question we need to answer:
+But before we get into it and discuss senior home renovations or builds, there's a key question we need to answer: What is aging in place?
+Read on to learn more.

 What is Meant by Aging in Place?

-Aging in place means continuing to live independently in your own home rather than moving into a retirement community as you age.
+Aging in place in Georgia means continuing to live independently in your own home rather than moving into a retirement community as you age.
 Your level of independence will vary based on your health.

-To age in place, you need a home that is safe and accessible for those of all abilities since you never know if you'll be walker-or-wheelchair-bound sometime in the future.
-An easily walkable community with nearby stores is a plus.
+To age in place, you need an aging in place home design that is safe and accessible to those of all abilities.
+This is because you’ll never know if you'll be someone who uses a walker or be an individual who is wheelchair-bound sometime in the future.
+To achieve this, you need to build a home with aging-in-place features.

 How Do You Age Gracefully in Your Home?
 10 Ideas From PAXISgroup

-Finding a pre-built home that has all the features you or a loved one needs to age in place comfortably is almost impossible to do.
+Finding a pre-built home that has all the features you or a loved one needs to age in place comfortably is almost impossible.
 That's why building a custom home is one of the best ways to ensure your home is elderly-friendly and ready for anything the future may hold.

-Here are a few vital age-in-place features you'll want to include in your custom build:
+Here are a few vital age-in-place features you'll want to include in a senior-friendly home design:

 Open Layout